hanielbaez/docs-1/configuration/topology/wrapping-presets-and-flags.md

 ---
-description: Granular control of how the world is presented to HASH Core
+description: Granular control of how the world is presented to hCore
 ---

 # Wrapping Presets and Flags